SheCodesTulsa/resources/Meetup/README.md

 Basic </> image on a computer
 Source:
 https://www.maxpixel.net/Css-Html-Programming-Website-Internet-3170991
+## Hack Night
+We RSVP through Techlahoma's Hack Night Meetup so they have an accurate headcount
 # Logistics
 ## Location
 Library Rooms must be booked through the Tulsa Library Website: